RajkumarGalaxy/NLP/README.md

-# rajkumar_nltk_gensim
+# ML-Natural Language Processing
-My files in Natural Language Processing using nltk, gensim are available here Some corpus collection are also available here
+My files in Natural Language Processing are available here Some corpus collection are also available here